Office Details

 Biography

-Professor Jaros' scholarship addresses the use of criminal law to police and regulate various aspects of our daily lives.
-His articles have appeared in a number of law reviews including the Columbia Law Review, University Pennsylvania Law Review, Boston College Law Review, and the Iowa Law Review.
+Jaros' scholarship addresses the use of criminal law to police and regulate various aspects of our daily lives.
+His articles have appeared in a number of law journals, including the Columbia Law Review, University of Pennsylvania Law Review, Boston College Law Review, and the Iowa Law Review.

-Professor Jaros received his law degree from Yale Law School and his masters degree in public policy from the John F. Kennedy School of Government at Harvard University.
-After graduating from Yale, he clerked for the Honorable Allyne Ross, United States District Court, Eastern District of New York.
+Jaros received his law degree from Yale Law School and his master’s degree in public policy from the John F. Kennedy School of Government at Harvard University.
+After graduating from Yale, he clerked for the Hon.
+Allyne Ross, U.S. District Court, Eastern District of New York.
 He then worked for five years as a public defender at the Bronx Defenders in New York City, first as a staff attorney and later as the legal director.
 He is a member of the New York and Massachusetts bars.